Short stories from the 1970s

 Lila Majumdar translated this as The Net.

-In keeping with the two-syllabic title trend, one wonders if Jal would have been a more apt name for Berajaley Ghanada.
+In keeping with the two-syllabic title trend, one wonders if Jaal would have been a more apt name for Byaraajaaley Ghanada.

 Narayan Debnath’s third venture with our hero, gifts him a magician-like flair